 Make sure that all changes are also recorded and that all employees are informed of the new health and safety procedures.

-One of the best ways to learn how to properly perform a risk assessment is to take health and safety training.
+One of the best ways to learn how to properly perform a risk assessment is to take the IOSH Managing Safely training course.
+If you’re not a health and safety professional and you have responsibilities for your company’s health and safety you may also want to consider the NEBOSH National General Certificate in Occupational Health & Safety, alternatively read our post on health and safety officer courses or how to become a health and safety officer.
 During one of these courses you will learn a number of important tasks, including how to conduct a risk assessment within your work place.

 There must be someone in your workplace who has attended risk assessment training, so that they will be competent and able to carry out this important task.